AliRajab12/Super_App/README.md

 # 🚀 Super App

-A multi-service Flutter super app inspired by Careem — bringing food delivery, visa services, salon bookings, pharmacy, and more into a single seamless experience.
+A multi-service Flutter super app  — bringing food delivery, visa services, salon bookings, pharmacy, and more into a single seamless experience.

 > **Status:** UI Complete · Backend Integration In Progress